ulyweb/it/sys-maint/macOS-Scripts/Standardize-Dock-v1.md

-Full production-grade script that implements all of them. 🛠️

 ## 💡 Recommended Professional Enhancements

 * **Pre-flight path validation** — check each app exists *before* pinning, skip missing ones gracefully, and report them so you never get silent skips or `?` placeholders. ✅